 This file starts with a copy of the setup of the QWTB algorithm.
-It contains ID of the QWTB algorithm and list and values of the algorithm’s parameters.
-Next the file contains list of channel/phases.
-When the algorithm has just one input, it will be called for each channel of the digitizer.
-If it has multiple inputs, such as power, the algorithm will be called for each group of digitizer channels (phase), such as u1+i1 for phase one, u2+i2 for phase two, etc. Order of the phases is defined in the measurement header.
-Next the file contains section with data for each phase/channel.
-For details see the comments in the example.
+It contains ID of the QWTB algorithm and a list and values of the algorithm’s parameters.
+Next the file contains a list of channels/phases.
+When the QWTB algorithm has just one input, it will be called for each channel of the digitizer and the ‘list’ will contain values such as: u1; i1; u2; i2; … If it has multiple inputs, such as for power calculation, the algorithm will be called for each group of the digitizer channels (one phase), such as u1+i1 for phase one, u2+i2 for phase two, etc. So the ‘list’ will contain values: L1; L2; … Assigning of the virtual digitizer’s channels to the phases is defined in the measurement header, section ‘corrections’, subsection ‘channel phase indexes’.
+Next the file contains section with calculated data for each phase/channel.
+For details, see the comments in the example.

-Note the caller of the QWTB algorithm will also always create (or update) file ‘results.info’ in the measurement folder.
+Note the executer of the QWTB processing will also always create (or update) file ‘results.info’ in the measurement folder.
+Location of the file in measurement folder:

 Example of the results header file:

 // ID of the last calculated QWTB algorithm: